MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-import-data.md

     - **Export**: After you discover and select the objects in your site to import, you can export the objects to a data set.
 This allows you to discover objects from a computer that doesn't have Internet access, export the data, and then import the data from a computer that has Internet access.
 The data set is encrypted using the Windows user credentials of the logged-in user so only the user that exported the data set can import the data set in the tool.
 When you choose this option, choose the path to the exported data.
       1. Click **Export** on the **Sign in to Intune** page.
+      2. Click **Browse** to select the destination folder for the export.
+The folder must be empty.
-      2. Click **Start** to export the data, and then click **Close** to complete the wizard.
+      3. Click **Start** to export the data, and when the export completes, click **Close** to complete the wizard and close the Data Importer.
-      3. Start the Data Importer from another computer with Internet access using the same credentials and select **Import previously exported data set** on the second page of the wizard.
+      4. Start the Data Importer from another computer with Internet access using the same credentials and select **Import previously exported data set** on the second page of the wizard.
 Once the data is imported, the wizard takes you to the **Sign in to Intune** page.
     - **Sign in to Intune**: You must sign in with a Global Administrator or Intune Administrator account.
 After you sign in, the import process starts.

       > [!Important]